 A Corruption Investigator Capability Framework consists of three domains being, "Strategic Corruption Risks" which are relevant to the CCC environment, "Professional / Technical" which leverages the Australian Government Investigation Standards (AGIS) and "1CCC Critical Skills" which is aligned with the CCC's Strategic Plan and Workforce Strategy.
 The Framework also provides a structure and process to develop similar products for other roles and units in the CCC.

-A range of assessment processes aligned to the framework have been developed to assist with the identification of learning priorities for the current workforce.
-Assessments across two domains are now complete.
-The findings have been analysed with a risk-based approach.
-A range of interventions have been identified for delivery by December 2024.
+A range of assessment processes aligned to the framework have been developed to assist with the identification of learning priorities for the workforce.